How do I find a replacement lamp (bulb, light bulb)?

 For a business application where ambient room light is needed for note taking, 32 fL is usually a good setting.
 In a well lite room it may be necessary to go as high as 50 fL.

 Assuming you can manage ambient light, the Green Zone will be the ideal area for your setup.
-If the room is well lit, a setting in the Red Zone may be necessary.
-Avoid going into the Yellow Zone unless you have complete control over ambient light.
+If the room is well lit, a setting in the Yellow Zone may be necessary.
+Avoid going into the Red Zone unless you have complete control over ambient light.

 The Image Diagonal and Throw Range can be controlled by the vertical slider.